pwinckles/rocfl/README.md

 The `ls` command either lists all of the objects in a repository or list the files in an OCFL object.

+`ls` will list objects as soon as they're found so long as it does not need to sort the objects or display them in a formatted table.
+Object lists are not sorted by default, and the formatted table can be disabled with `-t`.

 `rocfl` must scan the repository to locate objects.
 This can be slow when operating on large repositories.
 The scan can be avoided when listing an object's contents if the repository uses a supported